alan-turing-institute/AI-workflows/workflows/pytorch_GAN_zoo/README.md

 Any flags or command line arguments can be declared after the script name.

-When training, you will need to supply the `--nv` flag to singularity so that the host GPU may be used.
+For many scripts, you will need to supply the `--nv` flag to singularity so that the host GPU may be used.

 ## Multiple GPUs